Shayanny/Computational-Theory/README.md

 3. **Stage 3:** Brute force with lowercase + digits, length 4-6 (~45 min)
    - Found: "cheese" again
    - This took forever but showed me the limits
-   - Would take too long to keep increasing the length
+   - Would take too long to keep increasing the length , but with enough time and uppercase , could potentially find them all.

 4. **Stage 4:** L33tspeak patterns (< 1 sec)
    - Found: "P@ssw0rd"